 The NBSOS has been successfully implemented in 32 cities in 2022 and 2023 (June 2023), playing a critical role integrating NBS investments into World Bank financed operations.
 For example, the NBSOS informed the N’Djamena Urban Resilience Project, a US$150 million International Development Association (IDA) investment, by identifying the areas in which NBS could reduce pluvial and fluvial flood risks and address urban heat.
 Different NBS types were considered to assess which would yield the most benefits to the outlined challenges.
 During the scan, suitability identification yielded large areas on the outskirts of existing nature that could be protected, and specific areas within the city as suitable for either enhancement or creation of NBS.
 Benefit modeling then highlighted which type of NBS could mitigate flooding, runoff, and heat.
 The creation or restoration of urban green spaces, including for urban farming, and river floodplains were as determined as the NBS types with the highest potential for reducing risks.

 Additionally, in the Democratic Republic of the Congo, the NBSOS was part of a technical study to identify NBS investment opportunities for low carbon development and urban resilience in the city of Kinshasa.
-The study informed the integration of NBS under planned investments of the Kinshasa Multisector Development and Urban Resilience Project, a US$500 million IDA investment.
+The study, with support from the Gap Fund, informed the integration of NBS under planned investments of the Kinshasa Multisector Development and Urban Resilience Project, a US$500 million IDA investment.
 The scan identified potential locations and suitable NBS types in the city, including the creation and restoration of urban forests, green corridors, and green roofs as effective methods to address erosion, flood risks, and heat island effects.
 The study was unique in that it recommended suitable plant species for the identified NBS by the NBSOS and accounted for carbon sequestration benefits of the potential NBS.

 By identifying which NBS were suitable for different locations and calculating the potential benefits, the NBSOS facilitated the integration of NBS into both project designs, contributing to flood and erosion reduction, urban cooling, increased biodiversity, and climate resilience.